 If the API for an application under review is a new molecular entity or is being manufactured by a process substantially new in design or scale to the site of manufacture, approval of the dosage form incorporating the API is not to be delayed by the performance of initial conformance batches for the API.
-However, the inspection team is to audit and assess any available process validation protocols, activities, data, and information whether or not completed, and report to the firm any deficiencies.
-The district should recommend withholding approval of an application if any completed API validation efforts include data of questionable integrity or demonstrate that the API process is not under control and the firm has not committed to making appropriate changes.
+However, the inspection team is to audit and assess any available process validation protocols, activities, data, and information, whether or not completed, and report to the firm any deficiencies.
+The appropriate division office within OPQO or OBPO should recommend withholding approval of an application if any completed API validation efforts include data of questionable integrity or demonstrate that the API process is not under control and the firm has not committed to making appropriate changes.

 Some biotech NDAs include information about the validation of the manufacturing process for the API, and this information is reviewed in conjunction with the other chemistry, manufacturing, and controls information in the application.
 In these cases, the inspection team should audit the accuracy and completeness of the data and information submitted to the application.
-Potentially objectionable findings should be handled consistent with the applicable compliance program and include consultation with the Center reviewer and/or compliance officer before making any formal objection to the firm.
+Potentially objectionable findings should be handled consistent with the applicable compliance program and include consultation with the respective Center reviewer and/or compliance officer before making any formal objection to the firm.

-If during a pre-approval inspection of the API manufacturer, process validation activities are found significantly deficient for an API made by a process similar to that of the API under inspection and for which a warning letter or other regulatory action will be proposed, the district should recommend withholding approval of the dosage form application.
-The district should also recommend withholding approval if the API firm has not established or is not following an adequate initial conformance batch validation plan/protocol or when the process is not under control as demonstrated by repeated batch failures due to manufacturing process variability.
+If during a pre-approval inspection of the API manufacturer, process validation activities are found significantly deficient for an API made by a process similar to that of the API under inspection, and for which a warning letter or other regulatory action will be proposed, the appropriate division office within OPQO or OBPO should recommend withholding approval of the dosage form application.
+The appropriate division office within OPQO or OBPO should also recommend withholding approval if the API firm has not established or is not following an adequate initial conformance batch validation plan/protocol or when the process is not under control, as demonstrated by repeated batch failures due to manufacturing process variability.

-If batches have been distributed, the district should consider recommending an appropriate regulatory action.
+If batches have been distributed, the appropriate division office within OPQO or OBPO should consider recommending an appropriate regulatory action.